Upcoming Important Events

 OSS BILL HB 2420 IS DEAD FOR NOW — 2018 LEGISLATIVE SESSION CLOSED ON MARCH 2 WITHOUT FINAL ACTION TAKEN — Visit Our Environment Committee Webpage for more information and link.
 For detailed information and status on this Bill, including any upcoming hearings in future legislative sessions, please visit the following legislative website: HB 2420 Legislative History

 PLEASE TAKE IMMEDIATE NOTICE THAT the KC Executive has introduced legislation to create a new DEPARTMENT OF LOCAL SERVICES that will include the DPER together with various functions of the KCDOT, KCDNRP, and the PH-SKC On Site Septic Systems Program.
-Information regarding this proposal is here: KC Exec Proposes New Dept of Local Services_01 22 2018 .
+Information regarding the Local Services Initiative may be read here: Local Services Initiative_Report , and more detailed information regarding this new Department may be viewed here: KC Exec Proposes New Dept of Local Services_01 22 2018 .
 On February 13 the KC Council was briefed and presented more detailed information on this proposal.
-This information may be viewed here: Legislation Details (With Text) 2018-B0015_Dept of Local Services LSI GAO presentation Feb 13 At the March 12, 2018, KC Council meeting, a Motion was introduced at the request of the KC Executive intending to provide guidance regarding the establishment of the new Local Services Department — read the relevant documents here: 2018-0159 Transmittal Letter 2018-0159 Legislation Details (With Text) 2018-0159 Legislative Review Form The GMVUAC will have guest speaker Harold Taniguchi present to discuss details regarding this new department at our April 2, 2018, monthly meeting.
+This information may be viewed here: Legislation Details (With Text) 2018-B0015_Dept of Local Services LSI GAO presentation Feb 13 At the March 12, 2018, KC Council meeting, a Motion was introduced at the request of the KC Executive intending to provide guidance regarding the establishment of the new Local Services Department — read the relevant documents here: 2018-0159 Transmittal Letter 2018-0159 Legislation Details (With Text) 2018-0159 Legislative Review Form The GMVUAC had Harold Taniguchi present and discuss details regarding this new department at our April 2, 2018, monthly meeting.
+At our meeting, Mr Taniguchi advised us that the present plan is to NOT include plumbing services, onsite sewage system services, and the Boeing Field airport directly in the new Department — but to have inter-agency agreements with these services that will hopefully coordinate related programs to give residents better services.

 Please visit our Environment Committee webpage to read about the legislative fix to the Hirst decision.
 We will endeavor to keep abreast of future regulatory progress on the implementation of the fix, including opportunities for public review and comment.